Comparing Chase Freedom vs. Discover It Cash Back Credit Cards

 Cash back credit cards tend to require higher credit scores when compared to credit cards without rewards programs.
 If you have bad credit, you may not even be able to qualify for a cash back credit card.

-Verdict: Discover it® Delivers a Better Overall Package
+Verdict: Discover It Cash Back Delivers a Better Overall Package

-The Discover it® simply has a more useful list of benefits compared to Chase Freedom®.
+The Discover It Cash Back simply has a more useful list of benefits compared to Chase Freedom.
 The free FICO credit scores and the fee-friendly policy are very attractive.
 In the long run, you're more likely to make use of the Discover perks.